matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

         - If the interaction between the M, V, C were change, the UI would not look or behave any different !

 ## Design Principle
-- #1 : "Program to an interface, not an implementation"
+- 1. Program to an interface, not an implementation
     - Think of the interface as the surface that a unit offers to the outside world
     - Unit could be a single class or collection of classes
     - The implementation is the inside of that unit